gdbooks/3DCollisions/Chapter1/README.md

 ##New Repo Time!

+Now that we're done with OpenGL it's time to start a new repo on github.
+Let's call this one "CollisionDetection".
+Make the repo, clone it, add the appropriate .gitignore, commit the changes.
+Make a new Visual Studio solution, inside the cloned repo.
+The solution only needs to have 1 project in it.

 ##Shapes & Points

 We're going to start out by implementing some basic shapes (We're going to make classes for each shape) and methods to test if a point is inside any of the shapes.
 This may seem simple but it's the basis of collision detection.
 In later chapters we're going to add functionality to our existing shape classes.